 When kept as pets, some owners give their ferrets live food, while others feed them an assortment of meats and premium cat food.

-Due to food availability, pet ferrets tend to be picky eaters, meaning that they’re likely to kill a rat for the thrill of it and not eat it afterward.
+Due to food availability, pet ferrets tend to be picky eaters.
+This means they’re likely to kill a rat for the thrill of it and not eat it afterward.

 Are Ferrets Better at Hunting Rats than Dogs?